 (1) Ahead of you are some fenced off allotments.
 A path crossed diagonally over the meadow to meet the right boundary of the allotment.
 (Alternatively, take the path on the right which skirts the edge; this is the path followed on the way back) From the edge of the allotments, the path descends a short steep bank to flatter ground below with a play area on the right.
 Descend to a good track.

-(2) Turn left and follow the good track to pass the buildings of Mill Farm (look out for the old millstones).
-Continue following the obvious path, passing through gates as necessary with the River Tees on your right.
-You will see the waterworks ahead of you, the OS map shows the path curving away from the riverside and then back towards it to avoid the remains of a ruined barn.
-You can take this way but we stuck to the riverside path by crossing a wire fence via a rickety wooden stile.
-(The wire fence had also been climbed over and damaged so it is low enough to easily step over; July '21) Continue past the waterworks and then through a gate and into woodland with the path rising to meet the road beside Abbey Bridge.
-Cross the bridge; traffic crossing the bridge is controlled by lights and the bridge has places on either side to stand in should you meet traffic while crossing it, but take care.
-On the other side of the bridge turn right and follow the minor road to some stone houses and a track on the left leading up to Egglestone Abbey.
+(2) Turn left and follow the track to the buildings which were the Demesnes Mill and are now homes. (look out for the mill wheels) Walk between the buildings where the track becomes a path and follow this into open ground passing through gates as necessary.
+Follow the path with the river on your right you will see the waterworks ahead of you; the OS map shows the path curving away from the riverside and then back towards it to avoid the remains of a ruined barn.
+You can take this way but we stuck to the riverside path by crossing a collapsed wire fence, low enough to easily step over) Continue past the waterworks and through a gate.
+Keep following the path along the bottom edge of fields to a gap in the wall after which the path splits.
+Take the right hand lower path which leads to a gate and into woodland with the path rising to meet the road beside Abbey Bridge.

-(5)Turn right and follow the road into the caravan park.
+(6)Turn right and follow the road into the caravan park.
 The layout looks complex and the path is not well signposted.
 As a rule of thumb, you are heading down and leftward to the bottom left hand corner of the caravan site.
 There are usually people about to ask if you get lost.
-(More detailed directions are: at the first split in the road take either road to the Reception, I went first right and then left to get there.
-From Reception keep heading down and then turn left into a cul-de-sac.
+(More detailed directions are: at the first split in the road turn right and then left.
+At the T junction turn right then ignore the footpath on the left and continue down to a left turn into a a cul-de-sac.
 At the end of the cul-de-sac you will pick up the path beside the River Tees again) Follow the path to a pedestrian bridge.

 (1) Follow the lane to the road, cross over, turn right and walk back to Bowes Museum.:/A